 - Sorta botched and Played for Laughs in The King of Fighters XIII, where Kensou tries to confess to Athena but she's more focused in their upcoming fight.
 In the Story Mode he tries again, but Athena cuts him off again as well.
 (It's implied that Athena knows what he feels, but she simply doesn't like him like that and thus she's embarrassed at his tries.)

 - In Fire Emblem Awakening, all characters that achieve an 'S' rank relationship and get married as a result have a confession.
-As all characters can marry 'My Unit' who can be male or female, you get a confession with each one.
-In confessions that include the player avatar there is an extra picture of the person you are going to marry at the end of the support conversation.
+As all characters can marry an Avatar of the opposite gender, you get not just a confession with each one, but an extra picture of the person you are going to marry at the end of the final support conversation.

 - Katawa Shoujo starts off with one of these.
 It literally gives Hisao (our main character) a heart attack, and our story begins.
 To make matters worse, the confessor is so emotionally scarred that gives up on trying again and later sends him a "Dear John" Letter.
 Each route has one as well.